Introduction¶

 Learn more¶

-This course explores the psychological aspects of music perception and cognition, including auditory perception, emotional responses to music, and the cognitive processes involved in musical activities such as listening, performing, and composing.
+This course covers the psychological aspects of music perception and cognition, including auditory perception, emotional responses to music, and the cognitive processes involved in listening, performing, and composing.

-This course delves into the intersection of music and technology, covering topics such as sound synthesis, digital audio processing, and algorithmic composition.
-Gain hands-on experience with tools and techniques used in creating and analysing music through computational methods.
+This course covers the meeting point of music and technology: sound synthesis, digital audio processing, and algorithmic composition, with hands-on work using tools for creating and analysing music computationally.

 - Jensenius, A. R. (2022).
 Sound Actions: Conceptualizing Musical Instruments.
 The MIT Press.
 10.7551/mitpress/14220.001.0001